callebtc/electronwall/README.md

 # ⚡️ electronwall
-A RPC daemon for LND that listens in the background and allows (whitelist) or denies (blacklist) incoming channels from a list of node public keys and payment routings (HTLC forwards) from a list of node IDs.
+A RPC daemon for LND that listens in the background and allows (whitelist) or rejects (blacklist) incoming channels from a list of node public keys and incoming payment routings (HTLC forwards) from a list of node IDs.

 ## Install